ariebovenberg/whenever/README.md

 > versions.
 After 1.0, backwards compatibility of pickles will be maintained
 > as much as possible.

+## License

+**Whenever** is licensed under the MIT License.
+The binary wheels contain Rust dependencies which are licensed under MIT or Apache 2.0.
+These licenses are included in the wheels and source distributions.

 ## Acknowledgements

 This project is inspired by the following projects.
 Check them out!